Ship raid censure clouds Israel PM as he eyes Iran

 Lindenstrauss said Israeli discussions on stopping the Mavi Marmara was largely limited to one-on-one meetings that Netanyahu held with Defence Minister Ehud Barak and Foreign Minister Avigdor Lieberman.

-Israel’s security cabinet, which the prime minister is obliged by law to consult before major military endeavors, convened only five days before the raid.
+Israel’s security cabinet, which the prime minister is obliged by law to consult before major military endeavours, convened only five days before the raid.

 Its members “were unaware of the purpose of the debate and did not have enough time to prepare for it”, the report added.